 Pet therapy with my dog in counselling sessions as well as hospitals, mental health units and special needs children’s events is appreciated by many people.

 I offer professional supervision to counsellors, mental health workers, nurses and other professionals working in mental health as well as pastors, church leaders and community volunteers.

 Narrative Therapy is at the centre of my work.
 It recognizes that people tell stories about their lives, but that these stories can change.
 It is a respectful way of working in which the client is the expert rather than the clinician.
 It highlights a person’s strengths and focuses on hope.

-Cognitive Behaviour Therapy helps to identify unhelpful or unhealthy thought patterns, look at alternative meanings and make changes to thought patterns that support a more positive outlook.
-Some of my clients find this direct approach helpful.
+Cognitive Behaviour Therapy helps to identify unhelpful thought patterns, look at alternative meanings and make changes to thought patterns that support a more positive outlook.

 Some of the issues we can work on are:

-- Grief and Loss – chronic illness, disability, redundancy, loss of loved ones, refugees
+- Grief and Loss – death of loved ones, disability, redundancy, chronic illness, refugee

 - Violence and Abuse